davidnbresch/climada/README.md

 ####Welcome to ***climada***, the **_clim_**ate  **_ada_**ptation tool

+<bf> please use the Python version: https://github.com/davidnbresch/climada_python

+the MATLAB version (this repository) is not futher developed any more and will be maintained until 2020

 #####First steps
 * Go to the [wiki](../../wiki/Home) and read the [introduction](../../wiki/Home) and find out what _**climada**_ and ECA is.